iPhone appear to turn off for a while overnight? You're not alone - 9to5Mac

 Wake up to your iPhone passcode screen after an apparent restart overnight?
 You’re not alone.
-This seems to have happened to a lot of iPhone users.
+This seems to be happening to a lot of iPhone users.
 The oddest part for people affected?
 Battery level data shows that the phone was powered down for a few hours.

 The whole thing is a bit of a mystery for now.
 For me, I noticed that Face ID wouldn’t work without entering my passcode first due to a restart.
 That’s not routine, but there’s nothing too strange about an iPhone soft crashing every once in a while.